aquasofts/fuwari/src/content/posts/Space Exploration.md

-They think we are space so many money on space exploration. otherwise we could solve more problems example  hungry and pollution .
+They think we are put into space so many money on space exploration. otherwise we could solve more problems example  hungry and pollution .